-Millions of people around the world wear different types of respirators to filter the air they breathe and protecting their lungs.
+Millions of people around the world wear different types of respirators to filter the air they breathe and protect their lungs.
 In heavily populated areas, pollution is a concern.
 Some work applications require respiratory protection by law.
-Even at home, people wear filtering face-pieces to protect their lungs from allergies, common sickness like the cold or other health reasons.
+Even at home, people wear filtering face-pieces to protect their lungs from allergies, common sicknesses like the cold, or other health reasons.
 Depending on the application, specific types of filtering protection will be required.
-Lets take a closer look at the different types of Respirators and their purpose.
+Let's take a closer look at the different types of Respirators and their purpose.

-- These systems supply air through tanks worn by the user.
-Commonly seen worn by firemen, these are designed to supply life saving air because the environment lacks the necessary air to breathe safely.
+Self-contained Supplied Air - These systems supply air through tanks worn by the user.
+Commonly seen worn by firemen, these are designed to supply life-saving air because the environment lacks the necessary air to breathe safely.

 As with any safety device, it is important you know your risks and the hazards within your work environment.
-3M recommends these 6 elements are included in every respiratory protection program:
+3M recommends these 6 elements be included in every respiratory protection program: